 Just 30 miles north of New York City is Harriman State Park—the second largest state park in New York.
 With 46,613 acres, 31 lakes, 3 beaches, and more than 200 miles of hiking trails, where do you begin?
-Winter hikers recommend the Silver Mine Lake Trail, whose trailhead is an abandoned ski area.
+Winter hikers recommend the Silver Mine Lake Loop, whose trailhead is an abandoned ski area.
 This leisurely wooded hike will take you to the top of Black Mountain, where you'll find a stunning view of the city's skyline.

 Experienced hikers can head to the top of famed Whiteface Mountain for unbeatable views of Lake Placid.
 During the winter, trails are often empty, as snowy conditions scare away casual enthusiasts.
 But the hike is doable—the east side of the mountain is only mildly exposed, and the north side offers great terrain for climbers in the winter.
 This is the only peak in the Adirondacks with distinct evidence of alpine glaciers.

 On the west side of the Hudson River, you'll find Bear Mountain State Park—more than 5,000 acres of beautiful mountain trails nestled right along the river.
 Located right next door to Harriman State Park, Bear Mountain is just a short drive from the city.
-Check out some of the most popular trails from seasoned New York Hikers.
+Check out some of the most popular trails from seasoned New York hikers.
 Surround yourself with wooded forests, beautiful waterfalls, and gorgeous mountaintop views.
 Dogs are welcome!

 Letchworth State Park, hailed as "the Grand Canyon of the East," sits along the Genesee River in Western New York.
 Hike the canyon—with cliffs as high as 600 feet—or take trails through the lush forests that surround the area.
 The river meets the 400-foot-deep gorge to form three major waterfalls—an especially beautiful sight in the winter months.